Bong vs Dab Rig

 I sat down to share my blunt and ask him how it all worked.
 He broke down the differences between the devices to me like I will here - with some added knowledge I’ve picked up over the years.
 It’s all about purpose, percolation, and size.
 Bongs and dab rigs may seem similar, but the truth is that there are plenty of differences between the two.
 Let’s break down what the two are and discuss.

 Both bongs and dab rigs serve as a means to consume herb, but they do so in different ways.
-They each have their purpose; bongs are intended to be used with dried flower, while dab rigs are designed for use with concentrates and wax.
+They each have their purpose; bongs are intended to be used with dried flower, while dab rigs use different parts and are designed for use with concentrates and wax.
 Bongs are utilized via combustion.
 Plant material is lit with a lighter and then the smoke is inhaled.
 Oil rigs use heat to vaporize waxy concentrate that is then inhaled.
 This is usually done with a torch, which brings us to making sure you’re using the right attachment.

 Bowl Pieces vs Nails